pydantic/pydantic-ai/docs/results.md

 _(This example is complete, it can be run "as is")_

-If you want fine-grained control of validation, particularly catching validation errors, you can use teh following pattern:
+If you want fine-grained control of validation, particularly catching validation errors, you can use the following pattern:

 ```py title="streamed_user_profile.py"
 from datetime import date